-Attention: To get the best performance from the NVIDIA Quadro FX 1100 and NVIDIA Quadro FX 3000 video adapters, you must connect the video adapter to the computer power supply.
+Attention: To get the best performance from the NVIDIA Quadro FX 3400 video adapter, you must connect the video adapter to the computer power supply.
 Otherwise, the video adapter will be operating with very limited power, resulting in a decrease in performance for some applications.
-Use one of the disk drive power drops to connect the video adapter to the computer power supply.
-This means that when you install this video adapter in your computer, you have one less power drop for optional internal devices.
-The following illustration shows the location of the video adapter power connector:
+Use the PCI Express x16 external power drop to connect the video adapter to the computer power supply.
+The following illustration shows the location of the video adapter power connector.

-Models with the NVIDIA Quadro NVS 280 video adapter come with a low force helical-60 (LFH-60) to dual-analog monitor pigtail cable.
+Models with the NVIDIA Quadro NVS 280 video adapter come with a dual monitor system-59 (DMS-59) to dual-analog monitor pigtail cable.
 If you want to set up two digital monitors, you will have to purchase a separate dual-digital monitor cable.